Programs of Study

 Gadsden State offers credentials for registered nursing and licensed practical nursing through a stackable credential Associate Degree in Nursing program.
 The full Registered Nursing program is five semesters total.
 After three successful semesters in the program, students will complete the Practical Nursing Certificate.
 Students can stop there or continue to finish the last two semesters to complete an Associate Degree in Registered Nursing.
 The Mobility Nursing Program is also offered to current licensed LPNs and paramedics desiring to become registered nurses.
 There is a competitive selection process for the program which includes course requirements, a minimum grade point average and ACT score requirements.
 Applications to the program are accepted twice per year.

-The Radiologic Technology Program educates entry-level radiographers skilled in diagnostic imaging procedures.
+The Radiography Program educates entry-level radiographers skilled in diagnostic imaging procedures.
 Students are trained in anatomy, patient positioning, radiographic equipment, radiation safety and patient care.
 Students will test for certification by the American Registry of Radiologic Technologists upon completion of the program.
-The deadline for applying to Radiologic Technology is June 1 of the year the student begins the program.
+The deadline for applying to the Radiography Program is June 1 of the year the student begins the program.

 In the Surgical Operating Room Technology Program, instructors cover sterile surgical techniques and current operating room technology.
 The program provides students with the fundamental knowledge and skills to function as part of the team of practitioners providing surgical care to patients.